Vonng/pigsty/docs/r-sop.md

 This task should be re-executed when the cluster undergoes Failover, Switchover, and HBA rule adjustments to adjust the cluster's IP black and white list rules to the expected behavior.

-Pigsty strongly recommends using config files to automatically manage HBA rules unless you know exactly what you are doing.
+Pigsty strongly recommends using config files to automatically manage HBA rules unless you know exactly what you do.

 The HBA config is generated by combining [`pg_hba_rules`](v-pgsql.md#pg_hba_rules) with [`pg_hba_rules_extra`](v-pgsql.md#pg_hba_rules_extra), both of which are arrays of rule config objects.
 The sample example is as follows.